 Hydrolyzed protein is valued by veterinary professionals because of its proven and effective hypoallergenic properties.

-What’s worse, this fat has also been preserved with TBHQ, a suspected cancer-causing agent.
+What’s worse, this hydrogenated canola oil has also been preserved with TBHQ, a suspected cancer-causing agent.

-The sixth ingredient is powdered cellulose, a non-digestible plant fiber usually made from the by-products of vegetable processing.
-Except for the usual benefits of fiber, powdered cellulose prdovides no nutritional value to a dog.
+The fifth ingredient is powdered cellulose, a non-digestible plant fiber usually made from the by-products of vegetable processing.
+Except for the usual benefits of fiber, powdered cellulose provides no nutritional value to a dog.